Earl Clark

-Earl Rashad Clark (born January 17, 1988) is an American professional basketball player.
+Earl Rashad Clark (born January 17, 1988) is an American professional basketball player for the Club Atlético Aguada of the Liga Uruguaya de Básquetbol.
 He played college basketball for the University of Louisville and was drafted 14th overall by the Phoenix Suns in the 2009 NBA draft.

 High school career

 Clark grew up in Plainfield, New Jersey and attended Rahway High School in Rahway, New Jersey.
 There, he scored 1,245 career points.
 As a senior, he averaged 25.2 points, 13.2 rebounds and 5 assists per game.
 He was a 2006 McDonald's All-American, as well as a fourth-team Parade All-American.

 Considered a five-star recruit by Rivals.com, Clark was listed as the No. 8 small forward and the No. 22 player in the nation in 2006.

 College career

 As a freshman for the Louisville Cardinals, along with Derrick Caracter, Edgar Sosa, and Jerry Smith, the young group struggled early in the 2006–07 season.
 The team went on to win 8 out of its last 10 games, earning a bid to the NCAA Tournament.

 In the first game of the 2007 NCAA Tournament, he scored 12 points, 4 rebounds and 4 steals against Stanford.

 Clark decided not to put his name in the 2008 NBA Draft and to return to the University of Louisville for the 2008–2009 season.

 In the 2008–2009 season, Clark, along with future NBA player Terrence Williams, led Louisville to the Big East Title, as well as a #1 ranking, the first ever in the University of Louisville's history.